juakali-networks/mip/README.md

 <pre>sudo ./mip/src/mip -n </pre>

-*Enables foreign agent to send RREQ packet with care of Address to home agent on receiving the RREQ packet from mobile node.*
+*enables foreign agent to send RREQ packet with care of Address to home agent on receiving the RREQ packet from mobile node.*

 **<h5>VM_1 (Foreign Agent)</h5>**